MBA Program - Frequently Asked Questions

 What are the traveling requirements?

 Most students can complete a traditional MBA degree at either the Pocatello or Idaho Falls campus without travel.
-However, students who need to take the MBA-I cores and are full time students will need to be able to travel between Idaho Falls and Pocatello in order to complete the Core 1 courses.
+MBA I classes are offered online.
+Check the class schedule for online electives.
 Elective classes for any empahasis except management and traditional are only offered at the Pocatello campus.

 What classes should I take before entering the program?